BlueComet4314/Thermometry-Sensor-Instructions/README.md

 ## MAX31856 - RTD Board
 - The RTD boards (in our version) were modified for a 3 wire configuration.
-- Initially, the connection line on the copper plates - between the 4 and 3 wire pads(image) - needs to be severed.
+- Initially, the connection line on the copper plates - between the 4 and 3 wire pads (ass seen in below images) - needs to be severed.
   - Taking an exact-o knife, the copper line is cut/scraped away.

 ## Before